 The Spot, Randwick A heritage conservation area with a collection of shops, restaurants, cafes, patisserie, and a cinema.
 Uphill walk

 Belmore/Avoca/Alison Road, Randwick Also known as Randwick Junction, these streets are lined with eateries.

 City Centre and Surrounds

 Chinatown Roughly defined by the area bounded by George, Quay, Harbour, and Liverpool Streets, Sydney's Chinatown has a large number of eateries serving various Chinese regional cuisines as well as other Asian cuisines.
-International chains Din Tai Fung and Tim Ho Wan have branches on George Street (and also at other locations around Sydney).
+The international chain Din Tai Fung has a branch on George Street (and also at other locations around Sydney).

 Koreatown High concentration of Korean BBQ places mainly around the intersection of Pitt and Liverpool Streets.